Stock Market Forecast for Next 3 Months USA

 Renowned market experts, such as Robert Shiller, a Nobel Prize-winning economist, have also noted that markets can continue to rise even in the face of elevated bullish sentiment.
 In his book “Irrational Exuberance,” Shiller argues that markets can remain overvalued for extended periods before a correction occurs.

-In the current context, a defensive posture may be premature until bullish sentiment surges above 55 for several weeks in a row, with a bare minimum of 4-6 consecutive readings above 55, or we witness a single surge at or above 60.
+In the current context, a defensive posture may be premature until bullish sentiment surges above 55 for several weeks, with a bare minimum of 4-6 consecutive readings above 55, or we witness a single surge at or above 60.
 Despite many factors suggesting that all is not well, history indicates that strong pullbacks should be embraced until extreme bullish sentiment takes hold.

 Real-World Applications and Success Stories